Tutorial: Web Testing (RVL)¶

 Click Finish

-and the object will have been added to your test’s Object Tree:
+, and the object will be added to your test’s Object Tree:

-To use this new object in our test script, we can simply use the test editor to add the appropriate command.
-For example, if you wanted to get the textual value of the cell in your test, you should click on the row in the grid after the Book Management – DoClick:
+To use this new object in our test script, simply use the test editor to add the appropriate command.
+For example, if you wanted to get the textual value of the cell in your test, click the row in the grid after Book Management – DoClick:

 button in the main Test ribbon to add a new row: